 Whether for exercise, to avoid traffic on your commute, or to help the environment, bicycling is a great way to get around Greater Los Angeles and beyond.
 Unfortunately, it can also be very dangerous as roadways are often full of negligent and distracted motorists, not to mention the road itself can be in disrepair or fail to have an adequate bike lane or shoulder.
-If the unthinkable happens and you suffer a bicycle injury accident, know that our personal injury lawyers have your back, will hold all responsible parties accountable, and seek to maximize your recovery so you can focus on your health and returning to a normal life.
+If the unthinkable happens and you suffer an injury due to a bicycle accident, know that our bicycle accident lawyers have your back, will hold all responsible parties accountable, and seek to maximize your recovery so you can focus on your health and returning to a normal life.

 Some of the most common causes of bicycle accidents include:

 - Distracted drivers of motor vehicles, including cars, motorcycles, trucks, SUV’s, and busses

 - Speeding drivers

 - Drivers who fail to yield before making left turns

 - Vehicles that fail to fully stop at traffic signals, such as stop signs and right turns on red

 - Failure to have a bike lane